 In this article I will tell you about my impressions of Sydney.
-I’ll tell you what I liked most and what I didn’t like, and I’ll finish by drawing my own conclusions.
+I’ll tell you what I liked most and what I didn’t like, and I’ll finish by saying my own conclusions.

 But first I want to say something about the flight.
 I advise you to reserve a seat at the emergency exit for long-haul flights, as you have much more legroom there.
 The only small disadvantage: the monitor to watch movies is either further away or smaller and sometimes you pay a small surcharge.
 But I personally don’t think it’s that bad.
 So, now back to Sydney.

 First I’ll tell you what I liked most about Sydney.
 There’s the Botanical Garden, for example.
-The flora was not the yellow of the egg, but the meadow where we rested was very impressive: on one side was the sea and on the other side you could see the park and in the background the skyline of Sydney.
-I really found it amazing to see how close to nature Sydney was.
+The flora was not the best, but the meadow where we rested was very impressive: on the one side was the sea and on the other side you could see the park and in the background the skyline of Sydney.
+I think it is really amazing to see how close to nature Sydney was.
 But as you might have read in the article Journey to Down Under – 1. stage Sydney, I liked the Hyde Park even more because it was busier.
-Everywhere you saw children playing or teenagers skating or adults enjoying the weather and the dolce far niente in the park.
+Everywhere you saw children playing or teenagers skating or adults enjoying the weather and the dolce far niente feeling in the park.
 It was also teeming with birds and as you may have noticed, I love the flora and fauna.

 If you are interested in the history of Australia, I would visit the Rocks during the week.
 Especially worth seeing, even if I only saw it on my first trip: The Fortune of Wars Pub, the oldest pub in Sydney; the Rocks Market, a kind of flea market, and Cadmann’s Cottage, the oldest house in Sydney.
 There is also a quiet and cozy atmosphere.
 If the stress of the big city gets too much for you, you can really relax there.
 After the Rocks I would suggest you to cross the Harbour Bridge as you can still see the Rocks from above.
 I also found the Fish Market exciting.
 Never before in my life had I seen so many different and colourful fish.
 I love Sushi and the Fish Market is the Mecca for every sushi lover!